PerformanC/PerforVNMaker/README.md

-# PerforVNMaker - Visual Novel Maker
+# PerforVNMaker

-Visual Novel Maker with code generation technology.
+High-performance Visual Novel Maker with code generation technology.

 ## Project status

-Although this project is already decently stable, it's still under development, with features and API changes being and going to be made.
+This project is usable for *small* VNs, but due to the leak of `save / load` system, it's not recommended to use it for big VNs.

-## Making a VN with us?
+Due to the fast development of Perfor, we highly believe that this project can be already used as of now, but shouldn't be released as a stable version.

-If made, or are making a VN with Perfor, please contact us, we would love to hear your feedback and feature requests, and to work beside you to hear our user needs.
+## Using Perfor?

-To that, feel free to join [our Discord server](https://discord.gg/uPveNfTuCJ) to talk with us.
+In case you made, plans to, or are making a VN with PerforVNM, please contact us at either our email `performancorg@gmail.com` or in [our Discord server](https://discord.gg/uPveNfTuCJ), we would love to hear your feedback, feature requests and to work on your side to a better experience.

 And thank you for using PerforVNM.